lambdaxymox/bookworm/README.md

 ```

 ## Dependencies
-These following programs are required to run bookworm.
+Bookworm requires the follow programs to be installed on your system.
 ```
 GhostScript
 ImageMagick